Gas tax set to take effect Monday continues to drive debate

 A point on which no one disagrees is that something must be done to keep up a transportation system that constitutes a big if not the biggest public asset.

-Another $1.5 billion is being set aside to pay for repairs to local roads.
-SB1 also sets aside money for work on bridges, culverts, pedestrian projects and bicycle infrastructure.
+An additional $1.5 billion is being set aside to pay for repairs to local roads.
+SB 1 also sets aside money for work on bridges, culverts, pedestrian projects and bicycle infrastructure.

 LOCAL SPENDING